Mother and son outdoors in the sun cuddling

 Call us now on: 0330 041 5869

-We know how difficult a divorce can be on a family, particularly where young children are involved, and having the right support and guidance on hand can make all the difference.
-Our team of understanding and compassionate solicitors have helped countless families find the best way forward, working through disputes and conflict in a positive and constructive manner.
+We know how difficult a divorce can be on a family, particularly where young children are involved.
+Having the right support and guidance on hand can make all the difference.
+Our team of understanding and compassionate child arrangement lawyers has helped countless families find the best way forward, working through disputes and conflict, positively and constructively.

-Every family is unique, which is why we carefully tailor our advice to suit individual families' needs and strive to secure the best outcome for you.
-Led by our head of family practice, Georgina Chase, our family law team has received recognition and numerous accolades from the legal industry.
-Georgina herself is ranked in the independent legal directory Chambers and Partners, and many of our team are recognised in the Legal 500.
+Every family is unique, which is why we tailor our advice to your family's needs and strive to secure the best outcome for you.
+Our family law team has received recognition and numerous accolades from the legal industry.
+We're ranked in the independent legal directory Chambers and Partners, and many of our team are recognised in the Legal 500.

-We are proud members of Resolution, an organisation of family justice professionals committed to promoting a constructive approach to family issues and have office nationwide so we’re able to bring our expertise to your doorstep.
+We're proud members of Resolution, an organisation of family justice professionals committed to promoting a constructive approach to family issues.
+You'll find our offices nationwide, so we’re able to bring our expertise to your doorstep.

 Speak to our experts today